NCR PAX Information

 What is PAX?

 The PAX (Professional Auto-X) Index has been used by SCCA® and other clubs for years.
 It is a handicapping system that attempts to account for performance differences between car classes allowing the drivers' performances to be compared.
-A PAX factor is assigned to each class; the faster the class, the higher the factor.
-The fastest cars have a PAX factor of 1.000; other PAX factors are a percentage based on performance potential relative to the fastest cars.
+A PAX factor, based on performance potential, is assigned to each base class.
+The fastest cars have a PAX factor of 1.000; other PAX factors are a percentage relative to the fastest cars.
 Each driver's actual time around the course is multiplied by their car's PAX factor to calculate their PAX time.
 This PAX time is also called their indexed time or factored time.
 PAX times can then be compared across classes.

 It is impossible to come up with a PAX index that is perfect just as it is impossible to come up with a class system that is perfect.
 Everyone believes that someone else has a softer(i.e. easier) PAX factor.